On Building Education from Scratch

 In turn, their access to authentic wonder is diminished.
 They experience no moments of relaxed meandering, no stillness, no wonder.

 This problem is not restricted to the young and the vulnerable.
 It reaches into the very fabric of our always-on, ever-driven, exhausted cultures.
 Our big problems – climate change, global conflict, poverty – are connected to our small and individual problems, in the same way that the astronomer and the myth-maker are connected to the cosmos.
-In each case,
+In each case, wonder is the bridge that joins the personal to the universal.

 We need more wonder.
 We have enough small wonder already.
 We need authentic wonder: that feeling of deep mystery, connection, and meaning.